Schiff's Police State! New Hire Guesses Trump's Part of a Big Conspiracy

 Adam Schiff’s own committee has looked for Russia collusion, as did the Senate Intelligence Committee.
 Robert Mueller spent two years looking for it.
 Now Adam Schiff has set up his own little Stalinist police force to look for it.

 Rep. Schiff hired a former prosecutor from the Southern District of New York, Daniel Goldman, to search for collusion.
-Goldman also happens to be an NBC/MSNBC analyst who looks for thought crimes.
-He is very much a left-winger.
-The New Yorker writes:
+Goldman also happens to be an NBC/MSNBC analyst who looks for thought crimes and is a proponent of the unverified dossier.

+Mr. Goldman has endorsed Mr. Steele’s tale of how former Trump attorney Michael Cohen secretly traveled to Prague in August 2016 to meet with Vladimir Putin aides and to orchestrate a coverup of Russian hacking.

+He believes it although there is ZERO evidence Cohen was ever in Prague or the Czech Republic.

 The hiring of Goldman, who will be joined by two other former federal prosecutors on Schiff’s staff, underlines Schiff’s decision to conduct an aggressive investigation of the Trump campaign’s ties to Russia during the 2016 Presidential campaign.
 In the rough division of labor among the various committees in the House of Representatives, Schiff’s panel is tackling the most provocative and, so far, most elusive subject related to the President: whether so-called collusion occurred between the Trump campaign and Moscow.